huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-true-transformation-begins-with-a-mental-shift.md

 [@nguyenDontBelieveEverything2024]

 > Once we become aware of the fact that we are only feeling what we’re thinking and that thinking is the root cause of our unpleasant experience, we see it for what it truly is.
 Then we allow it to settle by giving it space, and slowly we will see how we begin to have a clear mind again.

+[^1]: A change in worldview will change the world viewed.
+We see the world not as it is, but as we are.